samu4/samu4/README.md

-I help the bank stakeholder on different data access, analsysis and developing statistical techniques to support banks decision making⚡ always translates complex transactions into visuals that gives easy visibility to management💬.
+I help the bank stakeholder on different data access, analsysis and developing statistical techniques to support banks in data visualization and decision making⚡ always translates complex transactions into visuals that gives easy visibility to management💬.
 Further, I do outline challenges and propose solutions based on deep scientific research.

 - 🔭 I’m currently working on data quality control, management and regulatory reporting processes